 The typical insect pests of delphiniums are aphids, mites, and leaf miners.
 Cyclamen mites, in particular, result in stunted and deformed plants.
 Aphids make the leaves curled and distorted.

-Delphiniums generally symbolize goodwill and cheerfulness.
+The meaning and symbolism of delphiniums are quite interesting.
+They generally symbolize goodwill and cheerfulness.
 The beautiful blooms bring forth joy and warmth that they make great gifts to cheer up someone.

 Different colors of delphiniums convey different meanings.
 Blue delphiniums signify dignity, while white, pink, and light blue delphiniums symbolize renewal and youth.